 - 1 tsp vanilla extract or vanilla bean paste

-- 3 1/2 ounces semisweet chocolate chips or chopped chocolate
+- 2–3 ounces semisweet chocolate chips or chopped baking chocolate

-- Add vanilla extract or vanilla bean paste.
-Slowly beat in flour in several additions, scraping the sides of the bowl and the beaters often.
+- Add flour in several additions on low speed, scraping the sides of the bowl and the beaters often.

-- Bake at 350° F for eight to ten minutes rotating the pan at least once, just until the edges brown.
+- Bake for eight to ten minutes, rotating the pan at least once, just until the edges brown.
 Remove immediately to cool.

-- Drizzle any remaining chocolate over cookies with a zig-zag motion.
+- Optional: Drizzle any remaining chocolate over cookies with a zig-zag motion.